I hear the drums echo in the night ~ Toto: Africa

 Experience: unspoiled Africa distilled to its purest essence.

-The Serengeti & Masai Mara, Tanzania & Kenya
+Serengeti & Masai Mara, Tanzania & Kenya

 Experience: epic, ancient force of nature.

 Added value: long, shimmering vistas of stunning landscapes that speak of quintessential Africa.
 For front row seats to the last remaining great natural migration on earth, you come to this region, the original home of the safari.
 Expect a big canvas revealing a spectacular natural phenomenon that is uncommon in our age of dwindling wild areas.
 Don’t skimp on accommodation; go up.
-Worth it.
+It’s so worth it.
 A bit more …

 Etosha, Namibia